 Modeling road safety is a complex task, which needs to consider both the quantifiable impact of specific parameters, as well as the underlying trends that cannot always be measured or observed.
 One of the key relationships in road safety links fatalities with risk and exposure, where exposure reflects the amount of travel, which in turn translates to how much travelers are exposed to risk.
-It is reasonable to expect that -for the same level of risk- when there is a higher amount of travel, fatalities may increase, solely due to the increased exposure.
-Similarly, of course, when exposure is reduced (e.g. due to a slow-down of the economy), fatalities may decrease, solely on account of this phenomenon, and not due to some underlying road safety improvement.
 In general the two economic variables: GDP and unemployment rate are selected to analyse the statistical relationships with some indicators of road accident fatality risk.

 The objective of this research is to provide an overview of relevant literature on the topic and outline some recent developments in macro-panel analysis that have resulted in ongoing research that has the potential to improve our ability to forecast traffic fatality trends, especially under turbulent financial situations.
 For this analysis, time series of the number of fatalities and GDP in 30 countries for a period of 38 years are used.
-This process starts by estimating short-term models (as captured by analysis of panel data) and long-term models (as captured by long term time-series models, which model each country separately).
-Based on these developments, directions for the combination of short term and long term models, utilizing state-of-the-art modelling and analysis techniques such as the error-correction representation, are outlined.
+This process relies on estimating long-term models (as captured by long term time-series models, which model each country separately).
+Based on these developments, utilizing state-of-the-art modelling and analysis techniques such as the Common Correlated Effects Mean Group estimator (Pesaran), the long-term elasticity mean value equals 0.63, and is significantly different from zero for 10 countries.
+When we take away the countries, where the number of fatalities is stationary, the average elasticity takes a higher value of nearly 1.
+This shows the strong sensitivity of the estimate of the average elasticity over a panel of European countries and underlines the necessity to be aware of the underlying nature of the time series, to get a suitable regression model.